 You can also add another action when you create a compliance policy, or update an existing policy.

-Select Policies, choose one of your policies, and then select Properties.
+Select Devices > Compliance policies > Policies, select one of your policies, and then select Properties.

 JAMF devices and devices targeted with device groups cannot receive compliance actions at this time.